Vector35/AlgoProphet/README.md

 ## Description

 ## Usage
-Add formula of algorithm into `formula.json`.
+1. Add formula of algorithm into `formula.json`.
 ```json
 {
     ...existing...,
     "xxx.gml": "rendered form of algorithm",
 }
 ```
+2. If you want to ignore matched instructions in some functions, just add them to `ignore.txt`.

 ## License